CobaltTarantula/chess/notes.md

 ## REMEMBER TO CALL THE THING THAT MAKES THE DATABASE **IN** THE CODE
 ## Client HTTP and Logging
 ### Get
-* don't need accept headers or determining content type because the server will only serve json strings
+* don't need to accept headers or determining content type because the server will only serve json strings
-* only check authtokens
+* only check authTokens
 ### Post
 * nearly identical to Get, but ```connection.setDoOutput(true);```
 * try with resources block -> write request body to OutputStream